Sitecore/Sitecore-Azure-Quickstart-Templates/README.md

 # Pre-deployment Checklist
 1. Ensure you have the latest Azure PowerShell SDK installed
-2. Ensure you have uploaded your Sitecore Web Deploy packages to a blob storage location and added the urls to the azuredeploy.parameters.json file
+2. Ensure you have uploaded your Sitecore Web Deploy packages to a blob storage location
+3. Update the parameter values in the **azuredeploy.parameters.json** file
 3. **Anything else ?????**

 # Sample PowerShell Script